 Apple is planning minor upgrades to the Apple TV set-top box's software, with a new version of the hardware already in the works for later this year, while the Apple Watch is expected to get new watch faces, a mode for kids and, most importantly, a new sleep monitoring app.
 And it's working on a new, smaller HomePod due out later this year.

-It goes on to say that the porting of iOS updates to macOS will also be improved.
-This means that Apple is probably working on bringing more features and applications from iOS and iPadOS to the Mac.
-Over the past few months, for example, indications have been discovered that the iOS version of iMessage will be ported to the Mac.
-There will also be an expansion at the software level with regard to the HomePod.
-Accordingly, from this year it will be possible to fully integrate Spotify in addition to Apple Music.
-This will take "opening iOS" to the next level.
-Accordingly, there will also be the option to select default applications yourself.
-This means that users will be able to choose the default browser and mail app themselves, for example.
+It is also said that the porting of iOS updates to macOS will be improved.
+This means that Apple is likely working on bringing more features and applications from iOS and iPadOS to the Mac.
+Over the past few months, for example, indications have emerged that the iOS version of iMessage will be ported to the Mac.
+There are also plans to expand the HomePod software.
+Starting this year, it will be possible to fully integrate Spotify alongside Apple Music.
+This is set to take the "opening iOS" experience to the next level.
+It will also be possible to choose default applications yourself.
+This means that users will be able to choose their own default browser and mail app, for example.
 However, it remains unclear whether Apple will actually confirm these changes at WWDC 2020.

 iOS 14: The software testing process has been revised

-In addition, Apple is said to have revised the software testing process internally - fundamentally.
-According to this, iOS 14 is supposed to be more stable and error-free overall.
-This means that users and beta testers do not have to fear an "iOS 13 2.0" adventure.
-Bloomberg concludes that the new software is a prerequisite for many new devices.
+Apple is also said to have fundamentally revised its internal software testing process.
+According to the report, iOS 14 is said to be more stable and error-free overall.
+This means that users and beta testers don't have to fear an "iOS 13 2.0" adventure.
+Bloomberg concludes by stating that the new software is required for many new devices.
 The company not only listed the four new iPhones and the Apple Watch Series 6, but also mentioned the new over-ear headphones (AirPods Studio) and AirTags.
-It says:
+It states:

 The software updates lay the foundation for a number of new hardware devices also coming this year, including a new Apple Watch, four redesigned iPhones, the new HomePod and Apple TV box, and updates to the iMac and MacBook Pro.
 The company is also planning its first pair of over-ear headphones, as well as a physical object-finding accessory that will integrate with the new software.